 Crohn’s disease usually occurs in the small intestine and the colon.
 It can affect any part of the gastrointestinal (GI) tract, from mouth to anus, however, the commonly affected areas are the last part of the small intestine and the colon.
 As Crohn’s disease causes inflammation of the digestive tract one can feel abdominal pain, severe diarrhea, fatigue, weight loss, and malnutrition.

 Crohn’s disease can be both painful and debilitating, and sometimes even lead to life-threatening flares and complications.

-It’s yet not confirmed the causes of Crohn’s disease.
-But there are some factors which might lead to this disease, they are:
+It’s yet not confirmed the causes of Crohn’s disease, but there are some factors which might lead to it, such as:

 - Your immune system

 - Your genes (It has been found that more than 20% of people with Crohn’s disease also have a parent, child, or sibling with this disease. )

 Also, there are certain things which can affect the severity of this disease, which can include: